 The workpiece dimension may be less than or greater than this(Slip gauge) dimension

-This difference in dimension can be shown with the help of comparator’s dial indicator.
+This difference in dimension can be shown with the help of the comparator’s dial indicator.
 Still, wondered how it will work then. then you need to get to know How the Johansson Mikrokator Works?

 Let’s see how many types of Comparators are available.